 As of the date the site appeared, Hugh Briggs, with data available from websites operated by the State of Maine and assistance gratefully acknowledged below, produced this site.
-A blog will be added shortly, and I welcome additional voices.

 The site stems from an interest in politics and policy in Maine.
 I grew up on a dairy farm in Maine, and graduated from the University of Maine - Orono with a degree in Economics.
 I left a brief but enjoyable stint working at the State Department of Marine Resources to obtain a doctorate in Economics from the University of Wisconsin-Madison, and lived and taught for a number of years in Ohio.
 I returned to Maine in the summer of 2014, currently reside in Bath, and can be reached via email here: firstname.lastname@example.org

 Bill Klem, the first major league baseball umpire to be inducted into the Baseball Hall of Fame in Cooperstown, N.Y. is reported to have answered a question about whether a pitch was a ball or a strike by saying "It isn't anything until I call it."
 On these webpages, the State of Maine's legislative web pages play the role of Bill Klem, and I am the batter asking "What was it?"